 For more information, please contact One-Stop Student Services.

-Students whose financial aid exceeds their cost of their tuition and charges will receive a refund for the surplus amount.
-As a courtesy to students, the University of North Florida may authorize students who anticipate a financial aid refund to use all or part of that refund at the UNF Bookstore.
+Students who have financial aid inc excess of their cost of tuition and other allowable charges will receive a refund for the surplus amount.
+As a courtesy to students, the University of North Florida may authorize students who anticipate a financial aid refund to use all or part of that refund at the UNF Bookstore prior to disbursement.
 The amount of the bookstore authorization is based on an anticipated financial aid refund and may not exceed $600 per semester.
 Eligible students will received notification of their bookstore authorization via their UNF e-mail account.

 A bookstore authorization is part of a student's total financial aid package- it is not additional funding.
 Changes to enrollment, especially changes that increase a student's fee assessment, may result in changes to the actual value of the bookstore authorization.
 Students will be notified via their UNF email account of increases and decreases to their bookstore authorization.